01 of 11

 Skip the Changing Table

-We all know baby has “business” to do, but taking care of that business shouldn’t mean sacrificing half your nursery space.
+We all know babies have “business” to do, but taking care of that business shouldn’t mean sacrificing half your nursery space.
 Need a better option?
 Skip the traditional changing table, and opt for a clever, space-saving alternative, like a crib-top changing station.
 These portable changing trays sit vertically across the crib, secured with straps and rail-hugging grooves.
 When the diapering is done, the entire unit disappears under the crib.
 Genius!Continue to 4 of 11 below.

 04 of 11